Included FREE items

 What Is the Grapefruit Test?

 You’ve probably seen the “grapefruit warning” on some of your medications.
-If you’re taking one of these drugs, you’re advised to avoid consuming any grapefruit.
+If you’re taking one of these drugs, you’re advised to avoid consuming any grapefruit and other types of citrus.
 But why is that?

-Like CBD, grapefruit also inhibits cytochrome P450 enzymes, which directly affects the metabolism of these substances.
-That means consuming grapefruit could ramp up the dose of the drug in the bloodstream, which may result in an overdose.
+Like CBD, grapefruit and other citrus inhibits cytochrome P450 enzymes, which directly affects the metabolism of these substances.
+That means consuming grapefruit could modify the dose of the drug or the prodrug in the bloodstream, which may result in an overdose or reduction in drug efficiency.

 Research shows that more than 85 drugs[3] share this same interaction with grapefruit.
 Among them are fentanyl, erythromycin, losartan, loratadine, and alprazolam.